cloudfoundry/cf-k8s-networking/doc/managing-certificates-for-application-ingress.md

 _NOTE: There is a known issue where the System Domain certificates won't automatically reload in the gateway because the secrets are prefixed with `istio`.
-Istio doesn't hot reload certificates from secrets prefixed with `istio.
+Istio doesn't hot reload certificates from secrets prefixed with `istio`.
 The gateway can be updated to use a differently named secret for the system domain._

 To update the application domain or system domain certificates for Cloud Foundry